sentrysoftware/metricshub/metricshub-doc/src/site/markdown/guides/quick-start-community-prometheus.md

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-This quick start guide provides step-by-step instructions for operating **MetricsHub** and **Prometheus** in your environment, ensuring you can efficiently monitor your systems.
+This quick start guide provides step-by-step instructions for operating **MetricsHub Community Edition** and **Prometheus** in your environment, ensuring you can efficiently monitor your systems.

 After completing this quick start, you will have:
 * **MetricsHub** and **Prometheus** installed on your machine